 Chill the dough on the molds at this step – we left them in the fridge for an hour.

 For your next trick, you have to get the shells off the molds.
-If you’re using the wooden dolly, it’s a matter of carefully wedging a thin, flat spatula or cake knife down inside the shell, and gently manipulating the dough off the dolly sides until it’s released.
+If you’re using the wooden dolly, it’s a matter of carefully wedging a thin, flat spatula or cake knife.
+Push your tool down inside the shell, and gently manipulate the dough off the dolly sides until it’s released.
 You might need to give the dolly a few shakes to complete the separation (this is where pre-flouring comes in very handy).

 For the jam jars, there’s an additional option: put hot water inside the jars to loosen the pastry.
 Initially, we let the hot water sit in the jars for a full minute, but this allowed the lard to completely soften and collapse the pastry.
 For the second batch, we poured hot water into the jars, swilled them around for just a few seconds, then poured the water straight out.
 This allowed the jars to warm enough to loosen, but not melt, the dough.